 3. Personnel exchanges between university faculty, staff, and FDA's scientists and staff, as permitted by the Intergovernmental Personnel Act;

 4. Educational opportunities for qualified students (graduate and undergraduate), residents and fellows, staff members, and faculty members in the Parties’ laboratories, classrooms, clinical settings and offices;

-5. Opportunities for FDA staff to engage VCU faculty in clinical and scientific discussions regarding the current standard of practice in pharmacotherapy, outcomes science, personalized medicine, biopharmaceutics, and systems pharmacology;
+5. Opportunities for FDA staff to engage VCU faculty in clinical and scientific discussions regarding the current standard of practice in pharmacotherapy, outcomes science, personalized medicine, biopharmaceutics, and systems pharmacology; and,

-III.
+IV.
 General Provisions

 “Invention” refers to any subject matter or discovery patentable under Title 35 of the United States Code and conceived or first reduced to practice under the activities of the MOU.
 “Intellectual Property” refers to patents, patent applications, know-how, trade secrets, copyrights and computer programs either used or developed under the activities of the MOU.
 Rights to Inventions or Intellectual Property developed under the MOU will be addressed in separate project-specific development and implementation agreements among the Parties.
 Inventorship will be governed by U.S. law.
 In the case of sole inventorship, ownership will be governed by the policies of the employer of the Invention.
 In the case of joint Inventorship, ownership of Inventions will be jointly owned.
 Inventions made under a Federal grant or contract will be subject to the Bayh-Dole Act.
 No Party, by virtue of their participation in activities under the MOU, will be required to disclose or license intellectual property to the other Party.”